Mirantis/kubernetes-cluster-info/README.md

 # mirantis/kubernetes-cluster-info

-docker image for cluster info a Swarm/UCP cluster to return the core counts and other sizing stats based off of alpine:latest
+docker image to query information fron a Swarm/UCP cluster based off of alpine:latest

 To pull this image: